SAP/devops-docker-images/docs/development/how-to-release.md

 ## How to perform a release

 * Go to the [releases page on GitHub](https://github.com/SAP/devops-docker-images/releases)
-* Select an appropriate tag name like `v17` (by default increase the last release to the next major version )
+* Select an appropriate tag name like `v17` (by default increase the last release to the next major version)
+    * GitHub will create the tag
 * Fill out release notes (see template below) informing the user about actions they need to take when using this release or new features
 * Publish the release
 * Observe the release builds on [DockerHub](https://hub.docker.com/u/ppiper)
-    * Check if builds don't trigger or fail to build
+    * Check that all expected builds are triggered, and the builds succeed.
+This will take some time.

 ### Release notes template